gschafra/grav-plugin-markdown-inject/README.md

 # Usage

-To load a .md file:
+To load an external Markdown file:
 ```
 [plugin:markdown-inject](https://your.domain.com/path/to/file.md)
 ```
-or to load from php file:
+To load the output from an external php script:
 ```
 [plugin:markdown-inject](https://your.domain.com/path/to/file.php)
 ```
-or to load from nextcloud share:
+To load the content of an external nextcloud share:
 ```
 [plugin:markdown-inject](https://cloud.domain.de/index.php/s/SomeRandomStuff42/download)
 ```

 **Important:** only https URLs are allowed.

-This approach load the content of external markdown source into the page.
+This approach load the content of external source into the page.